 June 17, 2022 Workshop: 2022 Braille Literacy Canada Symposium

 Time : 1:00 PM (EST)

-Braille Literacy Canada (BLC) will be holding its second annual virtual braille symposium on Friday, June 17th, 2022 from 1 – 5 PM EDT (10am-2pm Pacific/11am-3pm Mountain/Saskatchewan, 12pm-4pm Central, 2pm-6pm Atlantic).
+Braille Literacy Canada (BLC) held its second annual virtual braille symposium on Friday, June 17th, 2022 from 1 – 5 PM EDT (10am-2pm Pacific/11am-3pm Mountain/Saskatchewan, 12pm-4pm Central, 2pm-6pm Atlantic).
 This event will be of interest to braille readers, educators, transcribers, parents, producers and anyone else with a passion for braille literacy!

 The schedule of events is as follows:

 - 1:00pm EST: Revitalising Braille through a Grass Roots Community (Matthew Horspool and Dave Williams, Braillists Foundation)

 - 2:00pm EST: Hadley’s Braille for Everyday Use (Douglas Walker and Dr. Kim Walker, Hadley)